utn-integrador-III/fastapi-template/README.md

 - tests/: All tests.

 This structure is scalable and follows FastAPI best practices.
 For small projects, you can simplify it, but this layout is a solid foundation for growth.

+1. create virtual env: `python3 -m venv venv`
+2. create .env file
+3. run: pip3 install -r requirements.txt
+4. If you are using vs code, go to `run and debug` and create a launch.json file and add the following (for env file, copy your path and paste it):
+   { "version": "0.2.0",
+        "configurations": [
+            {
+                "name": "Python: Current File",
+                "type": "debugpy",
+                "request": "launch",
+                "program": "./app.py",
+                "console": "integratedTerminal",
+                "envFile": ".env"
+            }
+        ]
+   }